- Brief History of Carnegie Council

-Carnegie Council for Ethics in International Affairs was founded in New York City in 1914, when Andrew Carnegie assembled a group of leaders in religion, academia and politics and appointed them trustees of an organization named the Church Peace Union (CPU).
-Through the CPU, Carnegie hoped to mobilize the world's churches, religious organizations and other spiritual and moral resources to join in promoting moral leadership and finding alternatives to armed conflict.
-William P. Merrill, pastor of New York's Brick Church, became the first president of the Church Peace Union.
+Carnegie Council was founded in New York City in 1914, when Andrew Carnegie assembled a group of leaders in religion, academia, and politics and appointed them trustees of an organization named the Church Peace Union (CPU).
+Through the CPU, Carnegie hoped to make war obsolete.

 - Carnegie Council Timeline: The First Hundred Years

 - Toward Peace with Justice: One Hundred Years of the Carnegie Council (Full-length Book)